alih530/Machine_Learning_Tutorial/K_Means_Clustering/README.md

 - The notebook demonstrates how scaling the data affects the clustering results.
 - It provides insights into how to choose the optimal number of clusters using the Silhouette Score.

-## Acknowledgments

-This project is inspired by standard machine learning tutorials and documentation.